What is a Floating Rail? Top Down Bottom Up Blinds

-It also means that you can choose whether to operate your blinds from the top down or from the bottom up, giving you the maximum amount of control over where you have your shading.
-It allows you to precisely position the blind to block out just the area where the sun is entering the room, while keeping the rest of the glass uncovered so you can enjoy the view.
+Consequently, you can choose whether to operate your blinds from the top down or from the bottom up.
+This gives you the maximum amount of control over where you have your shading.
+It allows you to precisely position the blind to block out just the area where the sun is entering the room; while keeping the rest of the glass uncovered so you can enjoy the view.

 We can use a floating rail system with our pure™ range of pleated blinds, with both our own Solar Design™ single-layer fabric and the Duette® honeycomb style fabric, in a way which combines the flexibility of the floating real with the neat fit and design of our pure™ blinds.The floating rail can only operate manually for rectangular side blinds.
 But the rails are often used in either normal windows or in blinds for a set of folding doors.